 The Mindfulness Based Stress Reduction (MBSR) course is an in-depth mindfulness course that runs over an 8 week period - one evening per week plus a day long workshop.
 It is, however perfectly suitable for beginners as well as those who already have a foundation in mindfulness practices.
 You're welcome to have a look at the course description below for an outline of what the course entails.

-The next MBSR course in Killarney will begin in January 2019.
+The next MBSR course in TRALEE will begin in September 2019.
 Dates and details below.

 Times: 7 pm to 9.30 pm

 Retreat day: Sunday 20th October 10.30 am to 4.30 pm

 Venue: John Paul II Pastoral Centre, Rock Road, Killarney